 Downstaters tend to be skeptical about Chicago politicians, who are presumed guilty until proven innocent.
 During his first term, detractors of new governor Rod Blagojevich dubbed him with the comprehensive sneer, “Rod Chicagovich.”)

 However, Downstaters’ resistance to the charms of their city cousins is often exaggerated.
 When Chicagoans run poorly Downstate, it is not at all clear that it’s because they are Chicagoan.
-A liberal in Chicago tends to more liberal than a liberal downstate; a conservative Downstater tends to be more conservative than a conservative in Chicagoland, and moderate Republicans so moderate as to not seem Republican.
+A liberal in Chicago tends to more liberal than a liberal downstate; a conservative Downstater tends to be more conservative than a conservative in Chicagoland, and moderate Republicans is each region are so moderate as to not seem Republican to anyone who cares.
 Thus the difficulties encountered in 1994, when moderate Downstate Democrats disdained the gubernatorial candidacy of city-ite Dawn Clark Netsch as too liberal.
-It happened again in 1998, when most metropolitan liberals and gays rejected Jackson County’s Glenn Poshard, the Democratic gubernatorial nominee, as too right-wing.
-Suburban Illinois Republicans in recent decades have become famously moderate, at least compared to rightish national Republicans, being responsible for the election of multi-term GOP governors such as Thompson and Edgar in spite of their being pro-choice and anti-gun.
+It happened again in 1998, when most metropolitan liberal and gay voters rejected Jackson County’s Glenn Poshard, the Democratic gubernatorial nominee, as too right-wing.
+Suburban Illinois Republicans in recent decades have become famously moderate, at least compared to rightish national Republicans, being responsible for the election of multi-term GOP governors such as Thompson and Edgar who were pro-choice and anti-gun.

-Chicagoans have in fact made themselves very popular Downstate.
-Richard Ogilvie, Dan Walker, and Rod Blagojevich are among the recent governors who hail from Chicago.
-Several others had connections to the suburbs, such as William Stratton (Ingleside) and Adlai Stevenson II (Libertyville).
-(Stevenson, while nominally a Downstater because of his Bloomington upbringing, was by class, attitude, and residence a suburbanite.)
+Chicagoans have sometimes in fact made themselves very popular Downstate.
+Richard Ogilvie and Rod Blagojevich are among the recent governors who hail from Chicago.
+Several other upstate governors had connections to the city's suburbs, such as William Stratton (Ingleside), Adlai Stevenson II (nominally a Downstater because of his Bloomington upbringing but by class, attitude, and residence a suburbanite, Libertyville), and Dan Walker (Deerfield).
 All won with substantial support from Downstate voters, which raises the question of where exactly Illinois’s provincial voters live.

 After the next election

-While Chicagoland politics hasn’t changed much in its essence for a half century, the environment in which it operates has changed dramatically.
-Politics is about people, and so reflects the demographic forces that are shaping the region.
-The history of Chicagoland politics is the history of the rapid rise of the region’s population and its nearly as rapid dispersal into the suburbs, and the realignment of the representative apparatus that eventually and usually imperfectly, reflects new demographic realities.
+While Chicagoland politics hasn’t changed much in its essence in the past half century, the environment in which it operates has changed dramatically.
+Politics is about people, and so reflects the demographic forces that are reshaping the region, specifically the rapid rise of the region’s population and its nearly as rapid dispersal into the suburbs, and the resulting realignment of the representative apparatus that eventually and usually imperfectly, reflects these new demographic realities.

-Chicago did not win full representation—and thus punch its full weight in Springfield—until the 1970s, when hundreds of thousands of its people were leaving for the suburbs and taking their votes with them.
+Chicago did not win full representation—and thus did not punch its full weight in Springfield—until the 1970s, when hundreds of thousands of its people were leaving for the suburbs and taking their votes with them.
 In the 1967–68 session, about one-third of the legislature was elected from Chicago-only districts; by 1985, fewer than one in five members came from city-only districts.
+However, a lot of those new voters in the suburbs are now Democratic.
+The Democrats often net nearly a half-million votes in Chicago and Cook County in statewide elections.

-The rise of the suburbs makes the old Chicago-Downstate feud not only unproductive but suicidal for both.
-So concentrated have population and wealth become in the northeast corner of Illinois that the state's demographics are geographically unbalanced in a way not seen since the 1820s, when virtually every Illinoisan who didn't wear animal skins lived south of Vandalia.
-The only potential countervailing force to suburban hegemony, say some analysts, are coalitions between Chicago and Downstate areas of far southern Illinois, which also are Democrat and poor.
-That seems unlikely.
-Under the new state constitution adopted in 1970, Chicago became a home-rule municipality with the power to make the decisions that it used to have to get Springfield’s approval for.
-This autonomy over its own affairs has reduced its influence in Springfield, according to some experts, because it reduced the need for city representatives to do business on a regular basis with the rest of the legislature.
+Constitutional changes also have worked to reduce Chicago's influence in the General Assembly.
+Under the new state charter adopted in 1970, Chicago became a home-rule municipality with the power to make the decisions that it once had to get legislative approval for.
+This autonomy over its own affairs has made Springfield less politically relevant to the city, according to some experts, because it reduced the need for city representatives to do business on a regular basis with the rest of the legislature.
 James W. Fossett and J. Fred Giertz of the University of Illinois at Urbana-Champaign explain: